toricls/aws-fargate-with-step-functions/3-stoppedreason-based-error-handling/README.md

 ## FAQ

-Q: What are the Pros/Cons comparing to using the Step Functions' "Retry" field (which is used in [this example](../1-resilient-scheduled-fargate-tasks))?
+Q: What are the Pros/Cons comparing to using the "Retry" field (which is used in [another example](../1-resilient-scheduled-fargate-tasks))?

 ### Pros